 Just a little bit of trim will get the spray back to the stern as she gets into her optimum running angle of 5-degrees bow high.
 I only needed the trim tabs to correct for an uneven distribution of weight thanks to the chunky cameraman, but certainly not to correct any performance deficiencies.
 There’s just a clean slice through the waves as we crossed back and forth across the wake and she remained perfectly dry with hardly any spray coming off the wide flared bows.

 She turns like she’s on rails, and with me pushing her performance envelope, I found that she will easily out-turn everyone on board, so go easy on the cranking and banking.
 Full power turns will have her bleeding off speed to the point that she’ll spin out, but normal operations show her maintaining her speed quite well.
 She leans 21-degrees into the turns and that helps keep the turn comfortable as she clings to the water.
 And the props showed no signs of ventilating, even while maneuvering with both engines remaining in the trimmed position.
-When taking power off she settles back into the water stern first and the bow comes up again.

 Since the Mako 234 CC is clearly a fishing machine, and one designed to be fished hard, let’s start by taking a look at some of her fishing features.
 She has port and starboard aft bolsters.
 Rods store in the usual places… under gunwales and in four rod holders in the caprails.
 More rod storage is available in the T-top rocket launchers and in rod holders at the bait station.
 The day's catch can be stored in either two in-deck storage compartments that are self draining and include diaphragm pumps, plus the 86 quart (81.39 L) storage under the bow seats if the fish are really coming over the rail.